denisbarriere/ironhelp/README.md

 To run the seeds: node ./bin/<seed filename> (e.g. node ./bin/seed-users.js)

 You are now good to go.
+You can access the app locally in your web browser at the following URL: [http://localhost:3000/](http://localhost:3000/)

 You can create as many users, posts, categories and tools as you want in your local.

 ## Deployment